-- 1½ cups of your favorite berries (You can use frozen or fresh) I used fresh raspberries and blueberries.
-If you use fresh fruit add 2-3 tbsp of water.
+- 1½ cups of your favorite berries, frozen or fresh (If you use fresh fruit, add 2-3 tbsp of water.)

 - Preheat oven to 425 degrees

-- In a double broiler, melt the butter and chocolate chips together
+- In a double boiler, melt the butter and chocolate chips together.

-- Remove the melted chocolate from the double broiler and let cool slightly.
+- Remove the melted chocolate from the double boiler and let cool slightly.

 - Fold chocolate mixture (1 cup at a time) into the egg mixture.

-- Make glaze while dessert is cooling or in the fridge. (it can be made ahead and kept in the fridge)
+- Make berry glaze while dessert is cooling or in the fridge.

-- Stir sugar and cornstarch together in a small sauce pan.
+- Stir sugar and cornstarch together in a small saucepan.
 Add berries (and water if using fresh berries) and stir while it cooks on medium heat.
-When sauce comes to a simmer, keep stirring and and turn heat down to medium low.
-Once sugars are all dissolved and berries have softened sauce will be the consistency of a light gravy.
-Remove form heat and cool.
+When sauce comes to a simmer, keep stirring and turn heat down to medium-low.
+Once sugars are all dissolved and berries have softened, sauce will be the consistency of a light gravy.
+Remove from heat and cool.

-- Keep leftover in the fridge in an air tight container.
+- Keep leftovers in the fridge in an air-tight container.

 More Berry Favorites